moddedmc-wiki/fabric-modding-wiki/docs/sounds/using-sound/index.md

 ### Volume and Pitch

 The volume parameter can be a bit misleading.
 In the range of `0.0f - 1.0f` the actual volume of the sound can be changed.
 If the number gets bigger than that, the volume of `1.0f` will be used and only the distance, in which your sound can be heard, gets adjusted.
 The block distance can be roughly calculated by `volume * 16`.
-The default value is `1.0f`.

 The pitch parameter increases or decreases the pitch value and also changes the duration of the sound.
 In the range of `(0.5f - 1.0f)` the pitch and the speed gets decreased, while bigger numbers will increase the pitch and the speed.
 Numbers below `0.5f` will stay at the pitch value of `0.5f`.
-The default value is `1.0f`.

 ## Next Steps